jangala-dev/lua-fibers/DESIGN-NOTES.md

 Cancellation is observable as an event:

-- `Scope:done_op()` – an Op that becomes ready when the scope is cancelled or fails (but not on success), returning the error or cancellation reason;
+- `Scope:not_ok_op()` – an Op that becomes ready when the scope is cancelled or fails (but not on success), returning the error or cancellation reason;
 - `Scope:join_op()` – an Op that becomes ready once the scope reaches a *terminal* status (after all child fibers and defers have completed), returning `(status, err)`.

 When a scope exits: